Madison City Council poised to approve civilian oversight for police

 Provisions in the ordinance prohibit the monitor from having been an employee of the Madison Police Department, and no members of the Civilian Oversight Board “shall have ever been employed by the MPD, be an immediate family member of current or former MPD employees, or worked as a law enforcement officer within the State of Wisconsin in the 10 years prior to becoming a Member of the Board.”

-The monitor and board largely failed to get the recommendation of the council's Executive Committee on Friday.
-It deadlocked 3-3 on three measures to create and fund the board and monitor position but approved an estimated $125,000 salary for the monitor.
+The monitor and board largely failed to get the recommendation of the council’s Executive Committee on Friday.
+It deadlocked 3-3 on three measures to create and fund the board and monitor position, but voted for an estimated $125,000 salary for the monitor.

 “When you tell me that I cannot ask questions, that I must accept this as written, when there are absolutely questions that arise for me, it makes me a feel a bit uncomfortable,” she said.